Administrative Division

 The West Haven Police Department actively recruits new applicants to join our department.
 We are an EQUAL OPPORTUNITY EMPLOYER and actively seek minority applicants.
 Sign up for job alerts at Police App.com or at South Central Criminal Justice Administration (SCCJA)for more information on future applications and testing

-Below are the Job Requirements as well as details of our Hiring Process.
+Below are the Job Requirements, details of our Hiring Process and helpful links for further information.

 Records Division